Individual Support Plans: A Teacher's Guide to the New SEND System

 The specificity of ISP outcomes makes them directly usable by class teachers.
 A teacher reading Sana's ISP knows exactly what success looks like and can plan accordingly.

-A concise description of the support the pupil will receive, organised by who delivers it and when.
+A concise description of the support the learner will receive, organised by who delivers it and when.
 Provision is described in terms of frequency and duration rather than vague statements about "access to" support.

 A section completed at each termly review, recording progress towards outcomes, evidence used to assess progress, and recommendations for the next term.
 This creates a rolling record that replaces the single snapshot of an annual review.